Rishikavishnoi/Resume-Builder/README.md

 Tech used :- HTML , CSS , JAVASCRIPT ,BOOTSTRAP

 Working
-step 1 :- Fill the form
+-  Fill the form
-Step 2 :- Click to Generate Resume
+-  Click to Generate Resume
-Step 3 :- Click to print and Download it
+-  Click to print and Download it

 # [DEMO](https://rishikavishnoi.github.io/Resume-Builder/)
 ** Note :- profile photo field is required **